Reportedly, there are about 1,430 islands in Thailand – hence, there is a lot to visit during your Island Hopping in the Andaman Sea.

 If you want to be sure, I recommend you check the Wi-Fi quality of your hotel beforehand.
 You’ll find the link in my post World’s Most Complete Travel Information which is actually an indispensable globetrotter-classic.

 The islands in the Andaman Sea were only the relaxing part at the end of my exciting visit to Thailand.
 Go to the main post to check out all the other destinations.
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: